What Happens When My HDB Flat's Lease Expires? HDB SERS and VERS Redevelopment Schemes Explained (2020)

 Also, there seems to be some overlap with the Home Improvement Programme II (HIP II) which also targets flats that are about 60 – 70 years old.

-Plus, will flats that have just undergone the HIP II upgrading be allowed to be solder under VERS?
+Plus, will flats that have just undergone the HIP II upgrading be allowed to be sold under VERS?

 These questions are still unanswered but thankfully, the Government still has plenty of time to settle this.